-The deadline for this competition has passed.
+The deadline for this program has passed.
 The description below is for information purposes only.
-Award recipients will be announced in the summer.
+Awardees in the 2017-18 competition will be announced in the spring.
+The 2017-18 competition was the tenth and last competition for this program.

 - Applicants must be nationals and residents of a country in sub-Saharan Africa, with a current affiliation at an institution in Ghana, Nigeria, South Africa, Tanzania, or Uganda.